HPV-positive oropharyngeal cancer: Surgery

 The details of the surgical approach depend on the location and size of the primary tumour and its N stage.
 Neck dissection to examine the draining lymph nodes may be carried out simultaneously or as a second staging procedure.
-For tumours of the tonsil and lateral pharyngeal wall, and clinically node negative (N0) disease, dissection of the neck typically involves levels 2–4 (see diagram in Dubner 2017) ipsilaterally.
+For tumours of the tonsil and lateral pharyngeal wall, and clinically node-negative (N0) disease, dissection of the neck typically involves levels 2–4 (see diagram in Dubner 2017) ipsilaterally.
 Where nodes are involved clinically, dissection will depend on the location and size of the node or nodes.
 In the case of tongue base primaries, close to the midline, bilateral dissection is recommended.

 Pathological staging

 An advantage of a primary surgical approach is the amount of pathological information made available, including grade, margin status, and degree of involvement of lymph nodes.
 This may change the staging, as up to 40% of patients may have a different postoperative pathological stage compared to their preoperative clinical stage.
-In one study, 24% had their stage reduced (downstaged), which may impact subsequent decision making, including reduction in intensity and morbidity.
+In one study, 24% had their stage reduced (downstaged), which may impact subsequent decision making, including a reduction in intensity and morbidity.
 In the United Kingdom, the Royal College of Pathologists (1998) has standardised the reporting of surgical margins, with two categories, "mucosal" and "deep", and for each created groups based on the microscopic distance from invasive cancer to the margin, as follows: more than 5 mm (clear), 1–5 mm (close) and less than 1 mm (involved).

 Adjuvant postoperative therapy

 Data on the use of postoperative radiation therapy (PORT) is largely confined to historical or retrospective studies rather than high quality randomized clinical trials and are based on the overall population of patients with head and neck cancer, rather than specific studies of HPV+OPC, which would have formed a very small proportion of the population studied.
-Despite surgical excision, in the more advanced cases local and regional recurrence of the cancer, together with spread outside of the head and neck region (metastases) are frequent.
-The risk of subsequent recurrent disease has been considered highest in those tumours where the pathology shows tumour at the margins of the resection (positive margins), multiple involved regional lymph nodes and extension of the tumour outside of the capsule of the lymph node (extracapsular extension), based on historical experience with head and neck cancer.
+Despite surgical excision, in the more advanced cases, local and regional recurrence of the cancer, together with spread outside of the head and neck region (metastases), are frequent.
+The risk of subsequent recurrent disease has been considered highest in those tumours where the pathology shows tumour at the margins of the resection (positive margins), multiple involved regional lymph nodes, and extension of the tumour outside of the capsule of the lymph node (extracapsular extension), based on historical experience with head and neck cancer.
 PORT was introduced in the 1950s in an attempt to reduce treatment failure from surgery alone.
 Although never tested in a controlled setting, PORT has been widely adopted for this purpose.
-In an analysis of surgical treatment failure at Memorial Sloan-Kettering Cancer Center, patients treated with surgery alone between 1960 and 1970 had failure rates of 39 and 73% for those with negative and positive surgical margins respectively.
+In an analysis of surgical treatment failure at Memorial Sloan-Kettering Cancer Center, patients treated with surgery alone between 1960 and 1970 had failure rates of 39 and 73% for those with negative and positive surgical margins, respectively.
 These were compared to those who received PORT (with or without chemotherapy) from 1975 to 1980.
 The latter group had lower failure rates of 2% and 11% respectively.
 In addition, one randomised study from the 1970s (RTOG 73–03) compared preoperative radiation to PORT, and found lower failure rates with the latter.